 Giving to the Department

 The UWF alumni and friends website provides more information on how to make a gift to UWF.
-Be sure to indicate your gift is intended for the Chemistry Department.
-THANKS
+Be sure to indicate your gift is intended for the Department of Chemistry.
+Thank you!

 Student Support – Unfortunately, it is still true today that many students must work to support themselves during their time at UWF.
 Due to rising tuition and fees and ever-increasing textbook costs, student outside workloads are getting to the levels where there are major conflicts between school and work.
 Scholarships allow students to concentrate on their studies to a greater degree to get the maximum learning experience from their time in the Department and at UWF.